Imprint

 Formats & Editions

-Gyles Brandreth found the answers when he set out on a journey looking for happiness and ended up in the psychiatrist's chair - with Dr Anthony Clare.
-And in The 7 Secrets of Happiness he reveals that the secrets are simple, easy to remember, but challenging to achieve.
+Well, Gyles Brandreth is here now with those 7 Secrets of Happiness.
+The secrets are simple rules, easy to remember, but challenging to achieve.
+Gyles Brandreth found them when he set out on a journey looking for happiness and ended up in the psychiatrist's chair - with Dr Anthony Clare.

 Read More